sunyuzhe2017/handwrite_number_recognition/README.md

 # handwrite_number_recognition
+which has two projects:
-Recognition from camera for handwrite number by KNN method in opencv.
+num_r:Recognition from camera for handwrite number by KNN method in opencv.
+door_nub_r: cam_test for camera test!door_nub_r for three numbers door number recognition!output is result string on camera!